praveenthumma/Hindustani-Music/README.md

+# Hindustani-Music
-# Hindustani-Music as Thought by My Guru Mr.Prakash Shankar Bhandarkar
+## As Thaught by My Guru Mr.Prakash Shankar Bhandarkar